To tell us about something you have discovered or seen in the course of your work in the rail industry.

 In order for ORR to be able to consider whether it needs to investigate further or take action on the disclosure the Board Secretary will:

 - work with the whistleblower to clarify and understand the information offered (the disclosure), including the degree of urgency, and the need for anonymity;

 - discuss the disclosure confidentially with appropriate senior staff, and arrange for a case officer to determine the course of action to be undertaken with the disclosed information;

 - explain to the whistleblower what they can expect following the disclosure.

-If you want free confidential advice on what is protected by PIDA and whether this is the best way to address your concern, organisations like Public Concern at Work can help.
+If you want free confidential advice on what is protected by PIDA and whether this is the best way to address your concern, organisations like Protect can help.